prathimacode-hub/prathimacode-hub/README.md

 [![Gmail Badge](https://img.shields.io/badge/-kadariprathima4@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:kadariprathima4@gmail.com)](mailto:kadariprathima4@gmail.com)
 [![StackOverflow Badge](https://img.shields.io/badge/prathima-kadari-FE7A16?style=flat-square&logo=stack-overflow&logoColor=white&link=https://stackoverflow.com/users/16268592/prathima-kadari?tab=profile/)](https://stackoverflow.com/users/16268592/prathima-kadari?tab=profile/)

-<p align="center"> Global Regional Ambassador, India at <a href="https://www.buildwithai.com/">Hackmakers</a>🙌, Cybersecurity Intern at <a href="https://www.theforage.com/show-firm-programs/qbcPPWhE6mhQeKgdy/Clifford-Chance?ref=u4BF3Y2hiBAAffSg9">Forage Clifford Chance</a>🍁, Cloud Computing Career Readiness ACE Track Program by <a href="https://www.google.com">Google</a>🤳, AWS Machine Learning Scholar by <a href="https://www.udacity.com">Udacity</a>✔, Supervisor & Mentor at <a href="https://gwoc.girlscript.tech/">Girlscript Winter Of Contributing</a>, Speaker🎙, Technical Blogger at <a href="https://prathimakadari.hashnode.dev/">Hashnode</a>🚩, Global Ambassador & Mentor at <a href="https://www.womentech.net/about/womentech-membership?join=MzkwMjE=">WomenTech Network</a>👑, Community Member at <a href="https://www.eddiehub.org/">EddieHub Community</a>👯, OpenSource Enthusiast at <a href="https://github.com/prathimacode-hub">Github</a>🚀, Post Graduate Diploma in IT Management at <a href="https://www.scdl.net">Symbiosis Centre for Distance Learning</a>📖, Former Research & Development Engineer / Embedded Development Engineer at <a href="http://www.analogicgroup.com/">Analogics Tech</a>👩‍💻 & Inphinity Software Solutions</a>🔖, Volunteer at <a href="https://www.girlscript.tech/home">GirlScript Foundation</a>📍 & <a href="https://www.artofliving.org/in-en">Art of Living Organization</a>💡, Freelancer📜</p>
+<p align="center"> Collaborator at <a href="https://omdena.com/">Omdena</a>🙌, Cloud Computing Career Readiness ACE Track Program by <a href="https://www.google.com">Google</a>🍁, Supervisor at <a href="https://gwoc.girlscript.tech/">Girlscript Winter Of Contributing</a>, Speaker🎙, Technical Blogger at <a href="https://prathimakadari.hashnode.dev/">Hashnode</a>🚩, Global Ambassador & Mentor at <a href="https://www.womentech.net/about/womentech-membership?join=MzkwMjE=">WomenTech Network</a>👑, Community Member at <a href="https://www.eddiehub.org/">EddieHub Community</a>👯, OpenSource Enthusiast at <a href="https://github.com/prathimacode-hub">Github</a>🚀, Post Graduate Diploma in IT Management at <a href="https://www.scdl.net">Symbiosis Centre for Distance Learning</a>📖, Former Research & Development Engineer & Embedded Development Engineer at <a href="http://www.analogicgroup.com/">Analogics Tech</a>👩‍💻 & Inphinity Software Solutions</a>🔖, Freelancer📜</p>

 <p align="center">Passionate for learning and exploring new technologies💭.
 I believe in giving my best and love what I do🤓.
 Life is too short to explore all and more I learn, the more I grow💻.
 Wanna check out my resume, <a href="https://www.linkedin.com/in/prathima-kadari/">here it is</a>💪</p>